Little sign of economic stress in North Korea's well-swept capital

 Most cars are old European or Japanese models but there are some newer ones including Toyota Land Cruisers, and Mercedes-Benz and Audi sedans.

-Perhaps surprisingly, a lot of little shops are scattered across the city, in particular book and clothing stores.
+Perhaps surprisingly, a lot of little shops are scattered across the city, in particular book and clothes shops.
 There are also restaurants and tiny shops selling nothing but locally produced soft drinks, in apple, grape and peach flavors.

 Many people were sitting relaxing in the shade in squares and along sidewalks.
 Some chatted on mobile phones.